PaplibaOrg/azure-subvending/README.md

 ### Resource Module (`modules/resources/subscription/`)

-Creates a single Azure Subscription and associates it with a management group.
+Creates an alias for an existing Azure Subscription and associates it with a management group.

 **Variables:**
 - `subscription_name` - Display name of the subscription
-- `billing_scope_id` - Billing scope ID
+- `subscription_id` - ID of the existing subscription
+- `alias` - Alias name for the subscription
 - `management_group_id` - Management group ID for placement
+- `workload` - Workload type (Production or DevTest)
 - `tags` - Tags to apply

 ### Service Module (`modules/services/landing-zone/`)

-Orchestrates subscription creation with standardized naming and tagging.
+Orchestrates subscription alias creation with standardized naming and tagging.

 **Variables:**
+- `prefix` - Prefix for subscription naming (e.g., 'plb')
-- `application` - Application name/key
+- `application` - Application name/key (must be lowercase)
 - `environment` - Environment name (dev, test, prod)
-- `sequence` - Sequence number for naming
+- `sequence` - Sequence number for naming (must be 3 characters)
-- `billing_account_name` - The name of the billing account
-- `billing_profile_name` - The name of the billing profile
-- `invoice_section_name` - The name of the invoice section
+- `subscription_id` - ID of the existing subscription to create an alias for
 - `management_group_id` - Management group ID where the subscription should be placed
 - `workload` - The workload type (Production or DevTest)
 - `tags` - Tags map to apply to the subscription